 Pointers and arrays

-In C programming, pointers and arrays are closely related and are fundamental concepts for handling memory and managing data structures efficiently.
+In C programming, pointers, and arrays are closely related and are fundamental concepts for handling memory and managing data structures efficiently.
 While arrays provide a way to store multiple elements of the same data type in contiguous memory locations, pointers give direct access to memory addresses, allowing more flexible manipulation of arrays and other data structures.

-1. Pointers in C
+Pointers in C